critical-links/c3-apps-starter/TUTORIAL.md

 ### Deploy App on a C3 device

-to deploy/simulate a c3cloudcontrol/syncthing installation one can use `pushToC3.sh` script
+to deploy/simulate a c3cloudcontrol/syncthing installation one can use `pushToC3.sh` script to push c3app on a c3 device

-first we need to know the ip address of our c3, or use it's domain for ex `c3edu.online`, in our case we use domain name `c3edu.online` if our c3 **only responds to a specific ip** we must tweak `pushToC3.sh` script to change its default `C3_ADDRESS`
+first we need to know the ip address of our c3, or use it's domain for ex `c3edu.online`, in our case we use domain name `c3edu.online` if our c3 **only responds to a specific ip** we must tweak `pushToC3.sh` script to change its default `C3_ADDRESS` ex `C3_ADDRESS="c3@192.168.1.120"` in the case our c3 ip address is `192.168.1.120`

-we can test communication with a simple
+we can test communication with a simple ssh connection

 ```shell
 # test ssh connection